Previous

-The snow is falling in Seward, the waterfalls are freezing, and that means that it's time for us at Exit Glacier Guides to start taking applications for the 2012 summer season.
-We are looking for motivated and qualified guides to lead our trips, and will be hiring several guides and/or shuttle drivers for the 2012 season.
-To be considered for a position as a glacier guide, candidates should have previous glacier travel experience, a Wilderness First Responder Cert and a clean driving record.
+The snow is falling in Seward, the waterfalls are freezing, and that means that it's time for us at Exit Glacier Guides to start taking applications for the 2024 summer season.
+We are looking for motivated and qualified guides to lead our trips, and will be hiring several guides and/or interns for the 2024 season.
+To be considered for a position as a glacier guide, candidates should have previous glacier travel, ice climbing, or comparable experience, a Wilderness First Responder Cert and a clean driving record.

-We will be accepting applications from now until February, when we will consider all of the candidates and put together a team for the season.
+We will be accepting applications from now until early January, when we will consider all of the candidates and put together a team for the season.
 We have a large number of returning guides, but we will be welcoming several more to the team, so get those applications in!

 If you are renewing or getting your WFR for the first time it must be current by mid May of the coming season.
 (There is a WFR and recert course in April here in Seward, email us for more info)

-Some experience ice climbing, using ice screws and belaying techniques are preferred.
+For entry level guiding with us, some experience ice climbing, using ice screws and knowledge in belaying techniques is preferred.
 Prospective guides need to possess good leadership skills, a strong work ethic and a humble appreciation for the outdoors.
-Guides also need to be physically fit to hike at least 5 miles per day with over 2000 feet of elevation gain and loss for several days in a row.
+Guides also need to be physically fit to hike at least 5 miles per day with over 2000 feet of elevation gain and loss for most days of the week.

 Positions needed: